midgardproject/midgardmvc_core/documentation/index.markdown

     route_identifier:
         - path: '/some/url'
+        - path:fi: '/some/url'
         - controller: controller class
         - action: action name
-            - content_entry_point: template name
+        - template_aliases:
+            - root: name of template used when "root" is included
+            - content: name of template used when "content" is included

 ### Route matching

 There are several ways Midgard MVC matches Requests to Routes.
 The matching is handled by providing an Intent to the factory method of the Request class:

 * Explicit matching
-  * In an explicit match we know the component, route identifier and arguments
+  * In an explicit match we know the component instance, route identifier and arguments
 * Implicit matching
   * In implicit matching we know one or multiple of:
      - Route identifier and arguments